> A.L. Lloyd > Songs > The Grey Cock

 The Grey Cock / The Lover’s Ghost

-The night-visiting song The Grey Cock, or, Saw You My Father is Child ballad #248, and traditionally is not a supernatural ballad, whatever A.L.
+The night-visiting song The Grey Cock, or, Saw You My Father is Child ballad #248, having just one text version which is from Herd’s Ancient and Modern Scottish Songs, Heroic Ballads, etc., Second Volume.
+It is traditionally not a supernatural ballad, whatever A.L.
 Lloyd and Ewan MacColl argued as quoted below.

 Cecilia Costello sang a supernatural version of this ballad it on 30 November 1951 in Birmingham in a recording made by Maria Slocombe and Patrick Shuldham-Shaw for the BBC (recording 17033).
 It was included as The Grey Cock in Ralph Vaughan Williams and A.L.
 Lloyd’s book The Penguin Book of English Folk Songs and on the anthology The Child Ballads 2 (The Folk Songs of Britain Volume 5; Caedmon 1961; Topic 1968), and in 1975 as The Lover’s Ghost on her eponymous album on the Leader label, Cecilia Costello.
 Roy Palmer commented in the album’s booklet: